boyoon-c/movieGoose/README.md

 - [X] Allow users to edit their comments on the movie-details page
 - [ ] Make all the users' collections appear on a page
 - [ ] Enable search by categories other than movie title
+- [ ] Further separate user movie collection by likes and dislikes
 - [ ] Display distribution of the ratings of a movie rated by users

 ## Resources